bomeara/webmaterial/publications.md

 Biology_ 62.5, pp. 725-737.

 Stoltzfus, A, B. **O'Meara**, J. Whitacre, R. Mounce, E. Gillespie, S.
-Kumar, D. Rosauer and R. Vos (2012a).
+Kumar, D. Rosauer and R. Vos (2012).
 “Sharing and re-use of phylogenetic trees (and associated data) to facilitate synthesis”.
 In:
 _BMC Research Notes_ 5.

-Stoltzfus, A, B. **O'Meara**, J. Whitacre, R. Mounce, E. L. Gillespie, S.
-Kumar, D. F. Rosauer and R. A. Vos (2012b).
-“Sharing and re-use of phylogenetic trees (and associated data) to facilitate synthesis”.
-In:
-_BMC Research Notes_ 5.1, p.
-574.

 Smith, S. and B. **O'Meara** (2012).
 “TreePL: Divergence time estimation using penalized likelihood for large phylogenies”.
 In: _Bioinformatics_ 28.20, pp. 2689-2690.

-**O'Meara**, B. (2012).
-“Evolutionary inferences from phylogenies: A review of methods”.
-In: _Annual Review of Ecology, Evolution, and Systematics_ 43, pp. 267-285.

 Beaulieu, J, D. Jhwueng, C. Boettiger and B. **O'Meara** (2012).
 “Modeling stabilizing selection: Expanding the Ornstein-Uhlenbeck model of